BY Cara Ameer a broker associate and global luxury agent. You can follow her on Facebook or Twitter.

 They could be paying closing costs on behalf of the buyer in addition to agreeing to leave certain appliances, such as the refrigerator and/or washer and dryer.

-Everyone goes into full-on crisis mode trying to obtain estimates for the repairs and it is a hurry-up-and-wait game trying to get contractors over to look at the findings and then, even more, waiting to get their written quotes.
+Everyone goes into full-on crisis mode trying to obtain estimates for the repairs.
+It is a hurry-up-and-wait game trying to get contractors over to look at the findings and then, even more, waiting to get their written quotes.

-Keep in mind that buyers and their agents don’t always have a realistic handle on the true cost of repairs found from inspection and might inflate or over-exaggerate the potential costs on purpose as a way to beat down the agreed-upon price or force the seller to make repairs.
+Keep in mind that buyers and their agents don’t always have a realistic handle on the true cost of repairs found during inspection.
+They might inflate or overexaggerate the potential costs on purpose to beat down the agreed-upon price or force the seller to make repairs.

-All of this chaos ensues while the clock keeps ticking on the inspection time frame as set forth in the purchase contract.
-Most contract time frames never take into account the real world of waiting for repair specialists.
+This chaos ensues while the clock keeps ticking on the inspection time frame set forth in the purchase contract.
+Most contract time frames never consider the real world of waiting for repair specialists.
 Although most transactions are this way, it doesn’t mean they should be.

 By being proactive, you can help sellers avoid the stress of the unknown and level the playing field between them and the buyer by recommending a pre-listing inspection.

-Wouldn’t it be better to have done your homework, know what you will or won’t fix (or in some cases have already tackled it) and obtained estimates on all else?
+Wouldn’t it be better to have done your homework, know what you will or won’t fix (or, in some cases, have already tackled it), and obtain estimates on everything else?

-What is unknown is simply an excuse most times for not taking the time to find something out ahead of time rather than after the fact; is not going to help get the home sold.
+What is unknown is simply an excuse most of the time for not taking the time to find something out ahead of time rather than after the fact; it is not going to help get the home sold.

 -